Australian High Commission

 Guide for a child renewal passport application by mail

-1. Complete the application form (PC8) online
+1. Complete a passport application form online at https://www.passports.gov.au/

 • The application must be lodged within six months of completion.

-2. Photos
+1. Photos

 • Include minimum two passport photos, less than six months old.
 Refer to photo guidelines for more information.